Skip to content

 3. Force majeure / closure and operating covenant alignment

-Make sure closures don’t trigger default: /blog/force-majeure-commercial-lease.
+Make sure closures don’t trigger default: force majeure in commercial leases.

 Bonus (retail):